 Pounding the pavement with your pup by your side can be an incredibly motivating and mutually beneficial activity.
 Dogs are made to run, and with their boundless enthusiasm, what’s not to love about a K9 running companion?
 The positive effects of training with your pup on both human and beast are numerous, but there are some precautionary steps you should take to ensure your partner is feeling as pumped up on endorphins as you are by the end of the workout.
-Here are some tips for running with your dog.
+Here are 10 tips for running with your dog.

 1. Start Slow, Build Gradually

 Not all dogs are natural born runners, but that doesn’t mean your pooch can’t complete that 5K with you!
 Just like it took time for you to build up your stamina, you have to let your pup go at her own pace and improve with time.
 If your dog has never run with you before, you should start with a 10 to 15-minute jog and increase the time by 10 minutes each week evaluating your dog during and after the workout.
 Slowly building your mileage together will help prevent injury to both parties!
 On the other hand, some dogs are sprinters to the core and have no idea how to pace themselves or even slow down enough to stay with you.
 Even these high energy dogs may run out of steam after a couple miles, so again, start off with a shorter distance and slowly build up to those goal distances.
 This takes time and patience, but with the right training (and gear), you’ll get it down.

 2. Get The Right Leash